zeevex/berkshelf/README.md

 -------------------
 Berkshelf is tested on Ruby 1.9.3, 2.0.0, and JRuby 1.6+.

-Ruby 1.9 mode is required on all interpreters.
+Ruby 1.9 mode is required for JRuby.

-Ruby 1.9.1 and 1.9.2 are not officially supported.
+Ruby 1.9.1 and 1.9.2 are not supported.
 If you encounter problems, please upgrade to Ruby 2.0 or 1.9.3.

 Bash Completion
 ---------------